earthly/earthly/docs/guides/auth.md

 There are two possible ways to pass Git authentication to Earthly builds:

 * Via SSH agent socket (for SSH-based authentication)
-* Via username-password (usually for https Git URLS)
+* Via username-password (usually for https Git URLs)

 #### SSH agent socket